How Much Horsepower Does A Turbo Add?

 From here, it’s recirculated back to the intake.
 The air is “forced” into the cylinder, creating a very efficient burn.

 It’s a form of forced air induction.
 The other well-known type is the supercharger.
-It operates on a similar principle but is directly driven by the engine, not exhaust gases.
+It functions on a similar principle but is directly driven by the engine, not exhaust gases.

 Why Does A Turbo Increase Horsepower?